Microsoft Azure IoT

 • Rule 2: If the message protocol is AMQP (likely from gateways), send it to Azure Blob storage for historical data collection.

-Azure IoT Edge Module as a Field Gateway:
+Azure IoT Edge Module as Field Gateway:

 This is a dedicated hardware gateway device that sits between your devices and the cloud.
 So, this physical gateway translates the custom protocol (like MODBUS RTU, MODBUS TCP, etc) from your devices into a format (like MQTT or AMQP) compatible with Azure IoT Hub.
 These are self-contained programs deployed on or nearby the device with Azure IoT Edge Runtime.
 They can perform various tasks on the data locally before potentially sending it to the cloud (Azure IoT Hub).
 An example IoT Edge Module for MODBUS TCP is given here on GitHub.